aleksandrinaskv/starter-hugo-academic/content/project/placebo-nocebo-in-endocrine-system/index.md

   focal_point: Smart
   preview_only: false
 ---
-The placebo effect is a well-studied phenomenon in the context of self-reported symptoms such as pain and depression.
-However, my research focuses on understanding how the placebo effect can impact physiological markers of health, specifically in the neuroendocrine system.
+ My main scientific interest is understanding mind-body interaction, and placebo effect is the perfect example of it.
+My research focuses on understanding how the placebo effect can impact physiological markers of health, specifically in the neuroendocrine system.

 To study the placebo effect in the endocrine system, we utilize a pharmacological conditioning experimental design with both learning and testing phases.
 In the learning phase, we combine an active medication that affects hormonal levels with a conditioned stimulus, such as a specific scent.
 In the testing phase, we present participants with the scent alone and measure their physiological response to it.